Best & Worst Nissan Maxima Years

 The Best Years: 2012, 2013, 2014

-Safety features were also top-notch, including Stability Control, Traction Control, six airbags, and optional features like a blind-spot monitoring system and a rearview camera.
+Safety features were on point too, with stability control, traction control, six airbags, and optional goodies like blind-spot monitoring and a rearview camera.

 The Neutral Years: 2011